NeuroTechX/ntx_slack_archive/devices.md

  >You need an amplifier to record the EEG.
 You have the ganglion (4 ch), the cython (8ch) or the Daisy (16 channel).

+10/2/2017 9:53 PM

+ **alexandre.barachant** :

+ >You can add the wifi shield to get better data streaming.